v-rob/sgl/src/readme_source.txt

 		  which act on that struct, while other functions like `COM_throwErr` operate alone.
 		* Namespaces can be nested if they have their own logical group solely within another, like `SCR_TB`.
-		* Things only in `.c` files should not have namespaces.
+		* Things only in `.c` files (like static functions) should not have namespaces.
 		* No variables should ever have a namespace.
 Even though global variables can be in header files, they should still have no namespace to easily differentiate them from type identifiers.
-Globals in headers should be very rare anyway, so there should be no confusion.
+Globals should be very rare anyway, so there should be no confusion.
 	* Local variables should be snake_case.
 Global and static variables should be PascalCase.
 	* Structs, enums, and unions should in PascalCase and should not be typedef'd except when necessary.
 Integer and fixed point typedefs should also be in PascalCase.